-Celebrating 100 years of jazz in Kansas City with a look back at history
+Celebrating 100 years of jazz in Kansas City with a look back at its history

 In the 1970s, Kansas City attempted a jazz comeback.
 Musicians were encouraged to play at wholesome and family friendly affairs.
 The city tried to create a jazz hub in the River Quay area along the Missouri River.
 Three clubs in the area were bombed during a mob war.

 The FBI busted the Kansas City bosses for their involvement in the Tropicana Casino, dubbed Operation Strawman.

 Agents wiretapped phones of reputed mobsters and their associates in Kansas City.
 From the evidence collected by taps and other eavesdropping in the late 1970s, the FBI discovered a huge conspiracy to skim money from the Tropicana Casino.
 Several people were indicated in multiple cities.

 This led to the collapse of the Civella crime family in KC, which started from two Sicilian brothers when they moved to Kansas City in 1912.
 They had quickly benefited from crime operations, and then their fortunes massively grew during prohibition.

 Operation Strawman led to the demise of mob influence on casinos.
 Some of the events were depicted in the 1995 movie Casino starring Robert De Niro, Sharon Stone, and Joe Pesci.